hweiske/blender-importASE/README.md

   `/snap/blender/xxxx/3.x/python/bin/python3.x -m pip install ase`

+## Installation
+To use the addons in Blender simply download the zip file `importASE.zip` go to edit -> preferences -> addons; click install; find the zip file and install it install them.
+Then activate the new addon in the list.
+If you want to use the automatic rendering of viewpoints, also download the file `render_vpts.py` and install and activate the same way.

 ## Usage
-To use the addons in Blender simply go to edit -> preferences -> addons; click install; find these addons, install them, than activate them in the list.

 You can now import molecules from the File -> import tab and use render -> render vpts to render all collections seperately for your list of cameras.